hybridsjs/hybrids/README.md

 Object descriptor passed to the `define` method is not changed and it stays as it was defined.
 It means, that custom element definition can be just a simple structure of default values and methods without external dependencies.

-## Factories
+## 🏭 Factories

-The factory is a function, which produces hybrid property descriptor.
-Rather than explicitly describe the property, factories hide implementation details and minimize redundant code. `hybrids` includes four factories, which cover the most important features for creating custom elements.
+The factory is a function, which produces property descriptor.
+Rather than explicitly describe a property, factories hide implementation details and minimize redundant code. `hybrids` includes four factories, which cover the most important features for creating custom elements.

 ### Property